attilammagyar/js80p/README.md

 the MIDI value or the Macro to the Amount parameter of the Envelope, and assign the Envelope to control the parameter.

-If an Envelope is switched to Dynamic mode, then polyphonic notes will still track their own independent timelines for each parameter that has that Envelope assigned, but the parameter's value will converge to the value that it should have at each moment according to the momentary settings of the Envelope.
+If an Envelope is switched to Dynamic update mode, then polyphonic notes will still track their own independent timelines for each parameter that has that Envelope assigned, but the parameter's value will converge to the value that it should have at each moment according to the momentary settings of the Envelope.

 <a id="faq-custom-wave" href="#toc">Table of Contents</a>